-In order to determine a family's eligibility to receive flexible tuition in a fair and equitable manner, JMSG requires all applicants to complete the Parents Financial Statement (PFS) administered by a third party called the School and Student Services for Financial Aid (SSS) for each year of matriculation.
+In order to determine a family's eligibility to receive flexible tuition in a fair and equitable manner, JMSG requires all applicants to complete the Parents Financial Statement (PFS) administered by a third party, School and Student Services for Financial Aid (SSS), for each year of matriculation.
 Despite our dedication to helping those who demonstrate need, there are always more students who qualify than funding available.
-Therefore, we encourage families to apply as soon as possible and before the application deadline.
+Therefore, we encourage families to apply as soon as possible and submit before the application deadline.

 Business All parents who own a business will be required to upload all current business tax returns.
 Business owners will also be asked to furnish income statements, balance sheets and any other information relevant to the business.
 We do not consider business or rental depreciation or loss in the calculation of financial need.
 Depreciation does not reflect an actual cash disbursement or loss.

 Student Assets/ Trusts/ College Funds/Inheritance Savings, investments, trust funds, 529 funds or other assets in a student’s name or held for a student for any reason, or restricted in any way, are considered available resources for use in funding a student’s education at JMSG.

 Home Equity The SSS need analysis considers the equity a family has in their primary residence and other assets.
 It is not our intent to expect parents to sell their home or to take home equity to support a child’s education unless the balance of equity is significant.
 However, if a family has chosento direct discretionary income toward the acquisition of assets, rather than toward the cost of education, they will be expected to direct a larger portion of current income towards educational expenses.

 Business Startups JMSG will not underwrite a parent’s decision to finance a startup company, and in that same light, we cannot supplement income loss from a business.